 - Folk high schools

-Private providers accredited by Vox (overview in Norwegian)
+Private providers accredited by Skills Norway (overview in Norwegian)

 There are both public and private providers of online Norwegian language tuition for adult immigrants.

 Johannes Learning Centre in Stavanger and Nygård school in Bergen